blocks-dao/blocks-data-example/readme.md

 BLOCKS is an ERC777 token which is compatible with ERC20.
 One unique feature of BLOCKS is the ability to insert data into a transaction using the "send" function.

-# Use Cases for BLOCKS For Data Transactions
+# Use Cases for BLOCKS Data Transactions

 - Inserting hashes for data integrity management
 - Sending human-readable messages
-- Storing Immutable NFT metadata
+- Storing immutable NFT metadata

 ## BLOCKS Contract Address